lakatostomi/restapi_with_fastapi/readme.md

 - **Google BigQuery** as the primary data source
 - **Google Firebase** for authentication and Firestore-based API key management
 - **GCP Secret Manager** for managing environment variables securely

----

-## License

-This project is open source — feel free to explore, fork, and build on it.